 Difficulty controlling flow at low volumes.

-One of the primary limitations of butterfly valves is the difficulty in controlling flow at low volumes.
+One of the primary limitations of pneumatic butterfly valves is the difficulty in controlling flow at low volumes.
 Due to their design, butterfly valves are typically more effective in systems that require moderate to high flow rates.
 The disc within the valve, which rotates to either block or allow flow, does not provide a linear relationship between the position of the disc and the volume of flow.
 This means that when the valve is slightly open, the flow rate can increase rapidly, making it challenging to control small volumes of fluid accurately.
 For applications requiring precise control over low flow rates, this characteristic of butterfly valves can lead to inefficiencies and potential issues with system performance.
 Therefore, while butterfly valves are excellent for their simplicity and cost-effectiveness in many situations, they may not be the optimal choice for systems requiring precision control at low flow volumes.

 Possibility of disc wear over time.

 Butterfly valves are a critical component in many industrial applications due to their ability to regulate fluid flow efficiently.
 However, one significant limitation of butterfly valves is the potential for disc wear over time.
 The disc, which is the primary component that controls the flow of fluid, is constantly exposed to the medium flowing through the valve.
 This continuous exposure, especially in applications involving abrasive or corrosive substances, can cause the disc to wear down over time.
 This wear and tear can lead to decreased performance, leakages, and eventually, valve failure.
 Moreover, the worn-out disc may not seal properly against the valve seat, further compromising the valve’s ability to control flow effectively.
 Therefore, regular inspection and maintenance are crucial to ensure the longevity and performance of butterfly valves.